-Can acupuncture be an effective form of treatment for spinal cord injury patients?
+Can acupuncture be an effective form of treatment for individuals who have sustained a spinal cord injury?

 Acupuncture is a traditional Chinese practice that involves placing thin, hair-like needles into specific locations on the body called acupoints.

 It’s primarily used to reduce pain but can also provide relief for many other conditions including anxiety, depression, and insomnia.
-These complications are fairly common amongst spinal cord injury patients, which makes acupuncture worth considering.
+These complications are fairly common amongst individuals with spinal cord injuries, which makes acupuncture worth considering.

-This article will explain how acupuncture can help spinal cord injury patients with recovery and whether it can sufficiently rival conventional medicine.
+This article will explain how acupuncture can help survivors of spinal cord injury with recovery and whether it can sufficiently rival conventional medicine.

 Does Acupuncture for Spinal Cord Injury Work?